Dayonixe/MeetingMinutes/README.md

 > The file must be a `.mp3`.

 When you run the script, it will ask you whether you want to run the complete script or just the transcript.
 The complete script includes transcript, summary, key points and action points.

+You can change the model used in the code by modifying the `model_gpt` variable.
+You can find a list of the different GPT models supported on the [OpenAI site](https://platform.openai.com/docs/guides/function-calling), along with the methods of use for API calls.

 If you get the error that the `mp3` file is too heavy, feel free to cut it to make it lighter with the following commands: